coffeemancy/jetsoftime/README.md

 Lastly, if you're having trouble running the executable, you can try using the online seed generator at http://anguirel.ddns.net/jot/.
 The online generator only supports up to version 3.1.

-Lastly, if you're having trouble running the executable, you can try using the online seed generator.

 --CREDITS--

 Designers: Anskiy, Abyssonym, Pseudoarc, Anguirel